genesis-sim/genesis-2.4/README.md

 A new version of genesis/src/sys/system.c fixes compilation problems with recent versions of glibc.

+The October 29, 2018 update contains two new objects and documentation for calculating extracellular field potentials when the sources are cells that have been taken over by the fast hsolve solver object.
+See Doc/efield2.txt and Doc/efield_cells.txt for details.

 The 'genesis-binaries' directory contains pre-compilied binary distributions, such as 'genesis-binaries/genesis-2.4-Cygwin-bin.tar.gz'.